amirZareie/EdgeVision/README.md

-# Set up the Raspberry Pi, Group A and B
+# Set up the Raspberry Pi
 Plug in a monitor, keyboard, and mouse into your Raspberry Pi and turn it on.
 Connect it to the internet over WiFi.

 Step 1a - Update the Raspberry Pi